-Art is an opportunity for individuals to express themselves, whether they are making it or displaying it, and the visual representation of creativity can add a special energy for a space.
+Art is an opportunity for individuals to express themselves, whether they are making it or displaying it, and the visual representation of creativity can add a special energy to a space.

 While most people stick to placing art on their walls indoors, it can also function quite well in a landscape.

-Depending on your client and the space your working with, the art pieces can be functional as well as eye-catching.
+Depending on your client and the space you're working with, the art pieces can be functional as well as eye-catching.

 The most obvious example of art in the garden is sculpture.
 These shapes can be abstract or realistic and they can serve as focal points or complementary features within the landscape.
 The materials of sculptures can vary from wood to metal to concrete to glass.

 Some can invoke the whimsical feel of a place, while others may suggest a quiet reverence.
 Choosing the proper piece and the right location will require close collaboration with your clients.